 - Ethics and equity: An ability to apply professional ethics, accountability, and equity.

 - Economics and project management: An ability to appropriately incorporate economics and business practices, including project, risk, and change management into the practice of engineering and to understand their limitations.

 - Lifelong learning: An ability to identify and to address their own educational needs in a changing world in ways sufficient to maintain their competence and to allow them to contribute to the advancement of knowledge.

-The professional master of architecture degree in conjunction with the pre-professional bachelor of architectural science degree from Ryerson University compromises an accredited professional education.
+The professional master of architecture degree in conjunction with the pre-professional bachelor of architectural science degree from Toronto Metropolitan University compromises an accredited professional education.

 In Canada, all provincial/territorial architecture associations recommend a degree from an accredited professional degree program as a prerequisite for licensure.
 The Canadian Architectural Certification Board (CACB) is the sole agency authorized by the Canadian Architectural Licensing Authorities (CALA) to accredit Canadian professional degree programs in architecture for the purpose of architectural licensure.
 A program may be granted a six-year, three-year, or two-year term of accreditation, depending on its degree of conformance with established educational standards.

-The architecture program at Ryerson University received accreditation for a six-year term by the Canadian Architectural Certification Board (CACB) in 2019.
+The architecture program at Toronto Metropolitan University received accreditation for a six-year term by the Canadian Architectural Certification Board (CACB) in 2019.